Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

 ## Task 6: Explore AutoML results

+In this task, you’ll review the results of the AutoML experiment by exploring the completed run of the **COVID19\_Classification** experiment in Azure Machine Learning Studio.
+You will analyze key metrics such as **AUC weighted**, examine model performance across child jobs, and explore the available tabs to gain deeper insights into the trained models.

 1. In the Azure Machine Learning Studio, navigate to the **Jobs (1)** section and locate the **COVID19_Classification** **(2)** experiment, then click on experiment name to open it.

    ![Locate the completed experiment ](media/ml-job.png)